aurelien-barbotin/proced-deepseg/README.md

 This package contains several scripts that run in different virtual environments.
 Batch scripts can be found in subdirectories, which paths need to be updated when installed on a new computer.
 Installation of specific libraries within these virtualenvs is necessary.
 Virtual environments necessary to run these scripts include

-It is required to install dl_for_mic in a virtual environment, typically using anaconda:
+It is required to install proced_deepseg in a virtual environment, typically using anaconda:

 ```
-conda create -n dl_for_mic
+conda create -n proced_deepseg_env python=3.11
-conda activate dl_for_mic
+conda activate proced_deepseg_env
 pip install -e path
 ```